Ford Mustang (fifth generation): 2008–2009 Bullitt

 The Mustang Bullitt returned in February 2008 as a variant of the Mustang GT, the last version of which was produced in 2001.
 It is reminiscent of the Dark Highland Green GT-390 fastback Mustang driven by Steve McQueen in the 1968 film Bullitt.
 Available in Dark Highland Green or Black exterior paint without spoiler and GT fender emblems; the faux gas cap on the deck lid is replaced by a unique Bullitt version.
 The Mustang GT's standard fog light-equipped grille is replaced with a specially designed pony-less style grille highlighted by an aluminium accent.
 Dark Argent Gray 18-inch cast-aluminum euro-flange wheels are used with matching brake calipers and larger, 3.5 inch exhaust tips replace the Mustang GT's standard 3-inch tips.
 Although side (quarter) window louvers (as shown in picture) are not standard, they are added by owners because they are similar to those on the 1968 Mustang fastback.

 The Bullitt uses a version of the Mustang GT's aluminum 4.6 L SOHC V8.
 It has a cold air intake, improved engine calibration, and a revised exhaust system designed to mimic the sound of the Mustang used in the Bullitt movie.
-Total output is 315 hp at 6,000 rpm and 325 lb·ft of torque at 4,250 rpm and the engine's redline has been raised to 6,500 rpm (from the standard Mustang GT's 6250 rpm).
-Premium grade, 91-octane or better gasoline is recommended, although an adaptive spark ignition system allows the engine to accept regular grade gasoline.
+Total power output is 315 hp at 6,000 rpm and 325 lb·ft of torque at 4,250 rpm and the engine's redline has been raised to 6,500 rpm (from the standard Mustang GT's 6250 rpm).
+Premium grade, 91-octane or better gasoline was recommended to be used, although an adaptive spark ignition system allows the engine to accept regular grade gasoline.
 Total output is the same with either fuel, but the engine delivers a flatter torque curve when using premium.
 The Tremec TR-3650 5-speed manual transmission from the Mustang GT is used, but the Bullitt featured a heavier duty rear axle (also used in GT500KR) with 3.73:1 ratio, versus the Mustang GT's 3.31:1 or optional 3:55:1 ratios.
 The suspension is improved over the standard GT utilizing stiffer springs, struts, and a decorative front strut tower brace while also lowering the car's ride height by six millimeters.
 Most of the Mustang Bullitt's components are available in the aftermarket for retrofitting earlier S197 Mustang GT vehicles, but some parts used in Bullitt Mustangs are marked to show authenticity.

-The 2009 Mustang catalog indicate the Bullitt package was available on manual transmission Mustang GT Premium coupes as a regular production option; the same color restrictions apply.
+The 2009 Mustang catalog indicated that the Bullitt package was available on Mustang GT Premium coupes equipped with the manual transmission as a regular production option.